-Step 18: On the Network Time Protocol Client Configuration page, for the NTP host name or IP address, enter 10.4.48.17, add up to four more NTP host names or IP addresses, and then choose Yes.
+Step 18: On the Network Time Protocol Client Configuration page, for the NTP host name or IP address, enter 10.4.48.17, add up to four more NTP host names or IP addresses, and then choose OK.

-Step 19: On the Database Access Security Configuration page, enter a security password, confirm the password, and then choose OK.
+Step 19: On the Security Configuration page, enter a security password, confirm the password, and then choose OK.

-You will use this password in the future if you add another Cisco Unity Connection node.
+You use this password in the future if you add another Cisco Unity Connection node.